g-clef/g-clef.github.io/lab/hardware.md

 #### NAS Storage

-For all long-term/persistent storage I'm using a Drobo B810N as a NAS.
-Its handling of different drive sizes makes it a good candidate for a patched-together lab like this...I grabbed the hard drives I had available, slapped them into it, and didn't spend very long thinking about what size they were.

-The only unusual thing I'm doing with the Drobo is that I installed the NFS add-on to allow the Drobo to offer its shares as NFS shares as well as CIFS.
-With that one sentence I probably just lost the respect of a large number of the security people reading this, since NFS is uniquely awful from a security point of view.
-Allow me to try to reclaim some of my lost honor [here](NFS.md).
+Since I want to treat the servers as basically disposable, all the actual data needs to live somewhere else.
+That's where the NAS comes in.
+In this case, the NAS I'm using is a Synology DS1821+.
+I splurged and bought the 32GB RAM expansion and 8x 6TB drives for it, so I'm not concerned about running out of space.
+The NAS itself is configured with 2 pools of drives, one for the actual lab storage, and one for image storage for Virtual Machines.
+Part of my reason for going with something like the Synology over teh previous Drobo was the ability to run VMs on the NAS itself, which will turn out to be useful later.

+When I originally started this I was using a Drobo B810N for storage.
+That worked, but had some limitations, and it appears that Drobo is slowly losing support capability (they've dramatically pared back their product line, not released anything new for a while, and apparently their support is getting non-responsive).
+Also, after a power failure, the Drobo wanted me to fsck the hard drives on it, which is a problem since that is almost impossible to do safely (there is no procedure supported by Drobo to fsck the drives on one of their NAS'.
+I feel like that's a major oversight).
+I wasn't feeling terribly good about the long term of the Drobo, so I replaced it.

 #### Hard drives

 Hard drives were the most expensive part of this whole project.
-The Google boxes can hold 6 SAS drives each, and the Drobo another 8.
+The Google boxes can hold 6 SAS drives each, and the NAS another 8.
 The cost of 1-TB (or more) drives adds up fast when you're buying 20 of them.
 I scrounged what I could from other systems I'd had lying around over the years (especially the previous iterations of the lab), but eventually I just had to suck it up and buy some hard drives.